 Stuck Indoors?
-Tune In To These Incredible Movies About The Great Outdoors!
+Tune-In to These Incredible Movies about the Great Outdoors!

 Photo Credit: Billy Freeman

 Ah, nature, the famous muse of John Muir, Teddy Roosevelt, Aldo Leopold, Henry David Thoreau, and Bill Watterson.
 There is a ton of nature-oriented content out there for people to sink their teeth into.
-Sometimes, however, the reading can be a bit dense.
-Often, a quick movie or series is the perfect solution to re-inspire your nature side, and below, we have the best of the best.

-The beauty, danger and ultimate superiority of nature is one of the great permanent facts of life on earth.
-No matter how much we aim to tame the unknown, there will always be room for nature to surprise us.
 Nature’s unwavering commitment to awe the human species has led to some amazing individual accomplishments.
 From first ascents to stories of rescue, danger and recovery in nature, our relationship with (and often fighting against) the elements can invoke a deep sense of understanding and respect.

 So, when various media reminds us of the adventure and importance of nature, we’re offered a chance to remember why we don’t pave paradise and put up a parking lot.
 The choices below are meant to inspire and deepen your appreciation of what’s on this little blue marble floating in space.